alexeender1/optimalSolution/readme.md

  - If is necessary add library from library folder to this project

  # Result
- - In csvFile folder you can change file but is mandatory the same name
  - In csvFile folder after execution you will be able to see log file and bad data file